ICOM IC-7300 SDR HF / 50 MHz Transceiver

 being used with a stand alone Receiver or Transceiver.
 Mind you I NEVER

-touch a set with dirty hands / fingers.
+touch a set with dirty hands / fingers (and SHORT fingernails).
 But even with that in mind, greasy and

 fingerprint smearing is still going to be an issue anyway.
 I also strongly do